 And fourth, we should be hopeful, with prayerful confidence that in the end God’s purpose will indeed be fulfilled, in our own lives, and in the life of all the world.
 And why not?
 Why should we not trust and pray for God’s will to be done, on earth as it is in heaven?
 And why not also live on that basis — living lives of hope and faith and joy, as those whose destiny is to be the children of God?”

-In light of his own doctrine of predestination these statements are not merely straining to provide some reconciliation between what Ayers must know about God’s universal love, goodness, compassion, mercy and salvation accomplished for all sinner in Christ on the cross, but are also confusing and contradictory.
+In light of his own doctrine of predestination these statements are not merely straining to provide some reconciliation between what Ayers must know about God’s universal love, goodness, compassion, mercy and salvation accomplished for all sinners by Christ on the cross, but these statements are also confusing and contradictory.
 And I must add astonishing!
 These statements indicate that the Calvinist cannot process their doctrine of predestination biblically, logically or morally.
+Here Ayers beats around his own “theological bush,” failing to come to grips with the problematic, indeed, horrific ramifications of his Calvinist theology.

 Now in this context I take this to be referring to salvation because in Scripture “being transformed” or “conformed” refers to what happens to believers.
 When he uses the phrase, “being transformed into the children of God,” it certainly sounds as if he is referring to what Paul states is promised to be accomplished in “those who love God” in Rom.
 8:29, “For those he foreknew he also predestined to be conformed to the image of his Son, so that he would be the firstborn among many brothers and sisters.”
 (CSB) He certainly is suggesting Paul’s words to the Corinthian believers in 2 Cor.
 3:18, that “We all, with unveiled faces, are looking as in a mirror at the glory of the Lord and are being transformed into the same image from glory to glory; this is from the Lord who is the Spirit.”
 (CSB) (cf. Rom.
 12:2) Furthermore, the phrase “children of God” certainly refers to those who believe and are saved (Rom.
 8:16, 17, 21, 9:8, 11, 26; 1 John 3:1, 10, 5:2; Phil.
 2:15; Gal.
 3:26, et al.) So again, Ayers certainly seems to be saying everyone is destined to salvation.